Degrees and Certificates

 This program is available online and on campus.

 An Associate in Arts degree from SCTCC is designed to transfer to any Minnesota State 4-year university of your choice.
-We ensure that credits will transfer to other universities outside of the Minnesota network so you can have a wide range of opportunities when you move onto a different university.
+Credits may transfer to other universities outside of the Minnesota State System so you can have a wide range of opportunities when you move onto a different university.

 From Degree to Career